elpisuwa/cp-readiness/README.md

-I am Hope Uwa, I am a Systems Engineer.
-I am fascinated about solving problem with technology.
+I am Hope Uwa, I am fascinated about solving problems with technology.
 I aspire to become a world class developer.